-Codependent people often rescue their addicted partner from the fallout of addiction, and while that avoids problems in the short term, it also prevents the addict from experiencing the consequences of their unhealthy behaviors.
+Codependent people often rescue their addicted partner from the fallout of addiction.
+While that avoids problems in the short term, it also prevents the addict from experiencing the consequences of their unhealthy behaviors.
 This is called enabling behavior, as it enables the addict to remain addicted to substances.

 Warning Signs of Codependent Relationships

-Although codependency is often found in relationships in which one partner is an alcoholic or addict, other conditions such as mental illness and physical disability can also lead to codependent relationships.
+Although codependency is often found in relationships where one partner is an alcoholic or addict, other conditions, such as mental illness and physical disability, can also lead to codependent relationships.